DreamLimited/DreamQuest/InnerJourney.md

-# 🌟 The Dream Quest Inward Journey 🌟
+# 🌟 The Dream Quest Inner Journey 🌟

 Embark on the Dream Quest Inward Journey, a transformative path that takes you deep into the heart of your own spiritual being.
 Each hive in this journey is a unique ecosystem of growth, self-discovery, and collaboration.
 While the journey is yours alone, the hives provide a dynamic space where solitary reflection meets collective wisdom.
 Discover the balance between personal introspection and the shared energy of a community, as you delve into the essence of each hive.